Student Loan Interest

 Student loan interest has a significant impact on both the economy and society.

-See also Student Loan Interest Rates
+See also Student Loan Refinance

 Economically, student loan interest can contribute to economic growth by increasing the number of educated individuals in the workforce.
 However, it can also lead to decreased consumer spending and investment, as borrowers may prioritize loan repayment over other expenses.
 Furthermore, high levels of student loan debt can hinder entrepreneurship and innovation, as individuals may be less likely to take risks or start businesses due to their financial obligations.